 In fact, you can opt to not practice medicine at all.
 Rather, you can leverage your medical knowledge to lend credibility and authority to a career as a healthcare management consultant.
 Other options include a career in health and public policy, where your deep medical knowledge can inform your administrative duties and your MBA can help you communicate with the public through social media or events.

 Market forces often inform public policy, and the reverse can also be true.
 A Master of Public Policy (MPP) is thus a perfect match for an MBA.
 The end goal of this dual degree is often for the student to attain a leadership position in government, an NGO, or a consultancy.

 To complete this degree, you’ll study all the courses pertinent to public policy.
 For instance, you’ll study statistical analysis, data science, microeconomics, political science, and policy analysis.
 You’ll also be steeped in MBA coursework, including topics such as organizational leadership, supply chain, strategic management, financial accounting, corporate responsibility, and business ethics, among others.

 If you choose to take each degree separately, you’d spend at least four years in school.
 However, dual degree programs are geared towards a three-year timetable, yet demand that you take the same number of courses.
-To help you navigate the intense academic calendar, you’ll have advisers for each part of your degree that will guide you towards the best courses for your career path.
+To help you navigate the intense academic calendar, you’ll have advisers for each part of your degree to provide you with info and help guide you toward the best courses for your career path.